eecs394-spr15/UTI/README.md

 $git clone https://github.com/eecs394-spr15/UTI.git
 >```
 3. This application requires a back-end server to store user data.
->You can create a [Parse account](https://www.parse.com/signup) for this back-end purpose.
+  * You can create a [Parse account](https://www.parse.com/signup) for this back-end purpose.
+  * Onthe parse cloud, you need to create two object classes:
+    * User class, which is used for storing user information.
+    * Case class, which is used for storing all reported cases information.

   *NOTE: Make sure you never include your Parse master key in any binary.
 Put cloudcode/config/global.json into their GLOBAL gitignore settings and remove the global.json file from all your github repos.*